Math Calculators

 Calculators in the XX Century

-The Toshiba "Toscal" BC-1411 used one of the earliest versions of RAM, made from circuit boards.
-The Olivetti Programma 101, introduced in late 1965, could read and write data on magnetic cards and print calculation results on a built-in printer.
+In 1965, Wang Laboratories released the Wang LOCI-2, a calculator distinctively designed with a logarithm calculation function.
+That same year, the Toshiba "Toscal" BC-1411 utilized one of the earliest forms of RAM, constructed entirely from circuit boards.
+Late 1965 also saw the debut of the Olivetti Programma 101, which could read and write data on magnetic cards and print calculation results directly from a built-in printer.

 Contemporary Calculators